gregdp/modelz/README.md

 * cd modelz_chimera_1_0
 * python install.py [path to Chimera]

-  On Windows, you may use the Chimera python, e.g. [path to Chimera]/bin/python install.py [path to Chimera]
+Note that on Windows, you may use the python bundled with Chimera itself, so the third command would be
+* [path to Chimera]/bin/python install.py [path to Chimera]

 To Run:
 1. (Re)start Chimera*